You can try out DebOps without installing it on your computer, by using a Docker container or a Vagrant virtual machine to execute Ansible commands.

 ~/src/controller/ subdirectory of the

 unprivileged user account.
-To run DebOps playbook against the host, execute the
+To run the DebOps playbook against the host, execute the

 Not everything will work as expected inside a Docker container, for example various daemons are not restarted properly.
 However you can still use the container to manage remote DebOps hosts, and inspect the configuration files generated when DebOps has been run against the container itself.